Overview of gun laws by nation: Bangladesh

 Gun laws are very restrictive in Bangladesh.
 Only people over the age of 25 (30 for handguns) and under 60 who pay taxes can apply for firearm licence.
 Self-defence is only accepted reason and requires proving danger to life.
 Legal owners can only own one long gun (shotgun or rifle) and one handgun (pistol or revolver).
 They cannot work as security guards.

 Brunei

 Firearms are prohibited for citizens.
 Military and police personnel may apply for a licence to keep a private firearm by establishing a genuine reason, such as sport shooting or gun collecting.

 Cambodia

 Firearms are completely prohibited for civilian use without exceptions since 1999.

-People's Republic of China
+China

 Gun ownership in the People's Republic of China (PRC) is regulated by law.
 Generally, private citizens are not allowed to possess guns.
 Civilian ownership of guns is largely restricted to authorized, non-individual entities, including sporting organizations, authorized hunting reserves, and wildlife protection, management and research organizations.
 The chief exception to the general ban on individual firearm ownership is for the purpose of hunting.

 Illegal possession or sale of firearms may result in a minimum punishment of three years in prison, and penalties for the trafficking of "arms and ammunition or other military materials to an enemy during war time" include life imprisonment.